 By invitation only

-RELATED CENTER: Markets
+RELATED CENTER: Center for Financial Markets

 Regulation has a vital role in a financial system—and changes in regulation were clearly needed in the wake of the financial crisis.
 However, banking and other financial services cannot be entirely de-risked, at least not without losing the benefits of what we as a society expect from the financial sector.
 The key challenge is to ensure that financial institutions cannot put taxpayers or the broad economy in peril when their business decisions do not work out.
 This briefing will discuss potential policy improvements that the 115th Congress can make to ensure that the regulatory system protects consumers and the broader economy from undue harm without putting undue downward pressure on economic growth and financial innovation.